CIAvash/Originz/README.md

-Origins
+Originz
 =======

 Description
 -----------

-Origins is a Firefox add-on for viewing page sources, including HTML, style sheets and scripts.
+Originz is a Firefox add-on for viewing page sources, including HTML, style sheets and scripts.
 It uses [Prism](http://prismjs.com/) syntax highlighter and has options for beautifying(unminifying) source code and wrapping long lines.

-When you right-click on a page, you can see a list of sources in the Origins menu.
+When you right-click on a page, you can see a list of sources in the Originz menu.
 Each item(source) has an icon indicating its type.
 By clicking on a source, you can view it in a new tab.

 There is a dashboard which will be visible whenever you move your mouse cursor to the top of the page.